bfwg/angular-spring-starter/server/README.md

-# Angular7 Spring Boot JWT Starter
+# Angular Spring Boot JWT Starter
 This sub-project is the backend server portion of the project.

 **Make sure you have Maven and Java 1.8 or greater**